elkingarcia11/market-data-api/README.md

 ### Getting Your Schwab API Access

-To use this client, you'll need Schwab API access:
+To use this system, you'll need Schwab API access:

 1. **Register for Schwab Developer Account**: Visit the [Schwab Developer Portal](https://developer.schwab.com/)
 2. **Create an Application**: Set up a new application in your developer dashboard